Stocks sway on Wall Street, cool off after winning week

-NEW YORK (AP) — Stocks swayed in morning trading on Wall Street Monday as the market cools off following a rare winning week.
+Stocks swayed in afternoon trading on Wall Street Monday as the market cools off following a rare winning week.

 Stocks closed out last week with solid gains and the S&P 500 had its best day in two years on Friday.
 It was a welcome rally in the midst of a deep slump for Wall Street as investors worry about the path of inflation and whether rising interest rates will temper the impact to businesses and consumers or push the economy into a recession.